Login

 E-mail Print PDF

-It’s time for another look at highlights coming your way on Blu-ray and DVD.
-There’s plenty to choose from, including a good mix of serious material and lighter fare.
+Welcome back, it’s time for a look at new releases coming your way on Blu-ray and DVD.
+This time out we have an unusual mix of Hollywood fare, with some independent and documentary features too.
 So if you can’t make it out to the movies this week, be sure to give one of these titles a try!

 Big New Releases!